-This page contains the list of all highlights that have recently been introduced in Geneos and Gateway Hub.
+This page contains the list of all highlights that have recently been introduced in Geneos.

 If you are upgrading from an earlier version of Geneos, please read Geneos Upgrade Notes for compatibility changes you should be aware of before upgrading.